mikoaf/tugas-dasar-go/tugas-gui/README.md

 ### Before Running Projects

-Before you running this project on development mode or production mode, make sure you've run this on frontend:
+Before you running this project on development mode or production mode, make sure you've run this on frontend folder:

 ```bash
 npm run build